 Unless a notarised copy is specifically requested, we can determine what to do with your documents by understanding your personal circumstances.
 As we have an in-depth understanding of each country’s requirements, we can advise you accordingly.

 If you require documents legalising for use overseas, we can help.
 We can handle documents from any country, to any country, with our unique global network of specialists.
-You can WhatsApp on mobile, use our chat to our team now, give us a call today on +44 (0) 330 088 1142, message us on WhatsApp on +44 (0) 7561 031947, go to our site at www.vitalconsular.com or e-mail us at email@example.com.
+You can use our live chat system, give us a call on +44 (0) 330 088 1142, message us on WhatsApp or e-mail us at email@example.com.